djotaku/adventofcode/2016/Day_04/README.md

 - tally to count based on scan (giving a regex-like set to count)
 - sort_by and how to sort by more than one attribute
 ### Perl
+- Reminder of the perl join function and its syntax
+- Multi-level sorting in Perl

 ### Go (Golang)